abmiah/msc-dissertation-appendix-files/README.md

-File data-final-CLEAN-GB-Data-GitHub.csv and data-final-CLEAN-GB-Data-GitHub.xlsx dataset file contains data exclusively from UK participants used to assess the psychological profile based on the OCEAN trait (Tunguz, 2019).
+The data-final-CLEAN-GB-Data-GitHub.csv and data-final-CLEAN-GB-Data-GitHub.xlsx datasets contain exclusively UK participant data used to assess the psychological profile based on the OCEAN trait (Tunguz, 2019).

 Reference: